 HOW CAN WE ASSIST YOU?

-We provide support for companies throughout every stage of the implementation of Industry 4.0, from the initial idea through to a functioning business model.
+We provide support for companies in the digitalisation of business processes, from the initial idea through to a functioning business model.
 Our advice begins at the point of the very first legal evaluation with specific recommendations for action, tailored contractual terms, as well as the development of and the legally compliant implementation of the technical solutions concerned in each case.
 We provide comprehensive advice on all contractual issues involved, on issues relating to liability as well as all questions relating to data protection law.

 Recent Reference Projects